ian-ross/old-blog/posts/2012/01/10/part-iii-maths.markdown

 author: Ian
 tags: past-lives
 published: 2012-01-10 20:14:13
-title: Past Lives: Part III Maths
+title: "Past Lives: Part III Maths"
 ---
 I've been very lucky so far in my life, and have had many opportunities to work and study in interesting places.
 I'm not sure